ant-lahaie/Hakluyt/README.md

 ## Table of Contents
 ### code
 - main research notebooks:
-    - HK_expl: main text-mining notebook, starting with a broad numeric overview of volumes/chapters/etc., some word frequency counts, and then zeroing in on the American volume, and finally doing a deep-dive on representations of violence.
+    - HK_arg: a consolidated mostly-formal computational argument starting with a broad numeric overview of volumes/chapters/etc., some word frequency counts, and then zeroing in on the American volume, and finally doing a deep-dive on representations of violence; largely assembeld from the notebooks below; still a work-in-progress, hence HK_expl currently carries the argument further than HK_arg
+    - HK_expl: main working text-mining notebook
     - HK_ledgers: various ledger operations, incrementally recording added per-chapter findings
     - MALLET_prep: supplementary code for running the text files through [MALLET](https://mimno.github.io/Mallet/index) topic modeling
     - plot-gephi: supplementary code for running the text files through [Gephi](https://gephi.org/) network-graphing